tomxhu/NYT-Books/README.md

-# New York Times Books
+# New York Times Bestseller List

 > It's hard to find a good book!
 Use our tool for searching the New York Times best seller.
 See the most popular books in each category, and sort by date.
-Select a book to read more about it's author and details, as well as see the ratings from other users.
+Select a book to read more about it's author and details.
+See ratings that other users have submitted.
 Create an account to submit ratings of your own.
-Visit the /ratings page and view the top rating books, as well and finding and following specific users who have creating ratings.
+Visit the 'ratings' page and view the top rating books, as well and finding and following specific users.

-# Demo
+## Demo

 [Play with the Demo](http://nyt-books.herokuapp.com/ ) or
 [Watch the Video Walkthrough](https://www.youtube.com/watch?v=jF4i1K63SDQ )

-# Features
+## Features

 > A high level overview of functionality.